elotroalex/the-creative-forum/_encounters/230920-in2-dumitrescu.md

   - Camila Roxana Marcone
 ---

-Irina Dumitrescu (University of Bonn).
-In conversation with Casandra Garza Reséndez and Camila Roxana Marcone.
+Join us for an evening with Irina Dumitrescu (University of Bonn) in conversation with Casandra Garza Reséndez and Camila Roxana Marcone.

+**Irina Dumitrescu** is a writer and the professor for medieval English literature at the University of Bonn.
+She is the author of _The Experience of Education in Anglo-Saxon Literature_ (Cambridge, 2018) and the editor of _Rumba Under Fire: The Arts of Survival from West Point to Delhi_ (Punctum, 2016).
+Irina is a columnist at the _Times Literary Supplement_ and co-hosts a podcast with Mary Wellesley at the _London Review of Books_.
+She also regularly contributes to the _New York Times_, _New York Review of Books_, _Los Angeles Review of Books_, _Longreads_, and _The Walrus._ Her work has been shortlisted for the James Beard Foundation's MFK Fisher Distinguished Writing Award, received the McGinnis-Ritchie Award for nonfiction, and was reprinted in *Best American Essays 2016*.

+---

+This event is the second night of our series...

 ## Iberian Nights